astronomer/ap-airflow/README.md

    pre-commit run verify-changelog-entries
    ```

-   The pre-commit hook should add a link to the  change some lines in the new `Dockerfile`.
+   The pre-commit hook should add a link to the changelog in `README.md`.
    ```diff
 4. Stage the changes to the Dockerfile and commit (the pre-commit hooks should all succeed).